Forums

 You can now sync your data automatically based on the rules and triggers you have set.

-Advanced Jira to Zendesk integration use cases
+Advanced Jira to Zendesk Integration Use Cases

-• Connect the team using Jira ServiceNow to Zendesk using side conversations as well as field and entity sync.
+• Connect the team using Jira Service Management to Zendesk using side conversations as well as field and entity sync.

 • Separate comments such that private comments stay in Jira, while public comments go over to the client in Zendesk.
-This is applicable when dealing with L1-L2 support.
+This is useful when dealing with L1-L2 support.
 A media company was able to consolidate workflows by integrating Jira and Zendesk.

 • Companies going through a merger can sync multiple Zendesk tickets to one Jira instance.
 You can also sync one Zendesk ticket to multiple Jira instances.